Monynha-Softwares/artleo-creative-spaces/CONTENT_MANAGEMENT.md

 ### Assign Admin Role

 Only admins can assign roles.
-From backend SQL editor:
+From the SQL Editor:

 ```sql
 -- Find user ID from profiles table first